Luhmeiy/Node.js/README.md

-# React
+# Node.js

-Collection of small React projects developed during courses or using tutorials.
+Collection of small Node.js projects developed during courses or using tutorials.

 ## Where the projects came from